larsthorup/coding-guide/README.md

 Style and naming
 ----

 *Linting*: Enforce a coding style by choosing a widespread linter tool for our platform and a widespread linter configuration for our linter.
-For JavaScript, I like eslint (eslint.org) and semistandard (https://github.com/Flet/semistandard).
+For JavaScript, I like [eslint](eslint.org) and [semistandard](https://github.com/Flet/semistandard).

 *Files*: Use one or more suffixes (not prefixes) for file types (like auth.scenario.test.js).
 Keep unit test files in the same directory as the code file they test.